cbushehry/password-generator/README.md

 ## Features
  * Generate a random password between 8 and 128 characters
  * Criteria includes lowercase, uppercase, numeric, or special characters
+ * Added a button to copy the generated password to your clipboard

 ## Credits / Contact
 This application was made by Cameron Bushehry